 What Color Does Yellow and Blue Make?

 Yellow (#FFFF00) plus blue (#0000FF) is the classic primary pair for green.
-This URL mirrors the blue-and-yellow lesson with yellow listed first for search intent—compare both pages if you are optimizing copy.
+This page lists yellow first for search intent; use the simulator above, then compare ratio presets below.

 Color 1